-The headteacher keeps a record of any child who is excluded for a fixed-term, or who is permanently excluded.
+The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded using the CPOMS system.

-It is the responsibility of the governing body to monitor the rate of exclusions, and to ensure that the school policy is administered fairly and consistently.
+It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
 The governing body will pay particular attention to matters of equality.